christopher-wolff-zz/rlsuite/README.md

 ## Usage

-The following snippet demonstrates an example workflow, in which we run the REINFORCE algorithm on the cart-pole environment described by Barto, Sutton, and Anderson (2018).
+The following snippet demonstrates an example workflow, in which we run the REINFORCE algorithm (Williams, 1992) on the cart-pole environment described by Barto, Sutton, and Anderson (2018).

 ```
 import gym